English for Travelers: How to Learn the English You’ll Need to Travel the World

 For example, in some places of the world, you should greet men with a handshake but greet women with two or three kisses on the cheek, while in other cultures you might bow to greet someone.
 Even if they seem like small details, knowing these differences is very important during business travel.

 Business English Resources

-FluentU has an entire category of business-related videos (plus the FluentU Business English Blog has handy tips and the best resources!), but here are some other places online where you can further study English for business travel:
+Here are some places online where you can further study English for business travel:

 - Alison.com has a great, free class called Introduction to Business and Travel English Language Skills, which is perfect if you need more practice.
 It should take 1-2 hours and offers a certificate for successful completion.

 - Business English Pod has a series of podcasts based on travel.
 This will be very helpful if you have a busy schedule.
 It mainly focuses on different situations you may encounter during your travels.

 - TalkEnglish.com has a small section that will help with questions you may need to ask on business trips.

 - The English language learning program FluentU also has videos about business vocabulary, news and practices.

 Business English Communication